Project period: 2020, Weekend GameJam.

 This game was a Game Jam project made for the GMTK Game Jam 2020.

-I ended up making all the code besides a couple of effects that get applied onto the player.
+I ended up making all the code besides a couple of the effects that get applied onto the player.

+The theme of this game jam was "Out of control".
 The way we implemented this theme is by applying random effects to the player.

 Random Effects System